 - Where we use service providers based in the US, we may transfer personal data to them if they are certified under the Privacy Shield, which requires them to provide similar protection to personal data shared between the Europe and the US.

 We have put in place appropriate physical, electronic and managerial security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-We conduct regular penetration testing and have obtained the Cyber Essentials Plus certification.
+We conduct regular penetration testing and Sparx has obtained the Cyber Essentials certification.

 In addition, we limit access to your personal data to those directors, employees and other third parties who have a business need to know.
 They will only use your personal data for specified purposes and are required to keep your personal data confidential.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our websites; any transmission is at your own risk.